tofuSwag/backend/readme.md

 ## TL;DR

 > The links to our deliverables (app's .apk, video) are linked in the organisation's description.
-Most people read news about bad stuff happening in the world (caused by humans), and then go to Youtube, Spotify, Netlify.We also provide solutions for you to make changes in the same platform.
+Most people read news about bad stuff happening in the world (caused by humans), and then go to Youtube, Spotify, Netlify.
+We also provide solutions for you to make changes in the same platform.

 ## Problem

-> People read about all the bad stuff humands have caused, but don't do anything about after reading.
+> People read about all the bad stuff humans have caused, but don't do anything about it after reading.

 ## Solution